Inequality Between Arithmetic, Geometric, and Harmonic Means

 ■

-This proves the inequality between the arithmetic and geometric means.
-Using this, let’s prove the inequality between the geometric and harmonic means.
+This proves that the inequality between the arithmetic mean and the geometric mean holds.
+Using this, let us prove that the inequality between the geometric mean and the harmonic mean holds.

 Geometric-Harmonic